UEFA reassessment of Spain's handball doesn't help Germany – DW – 09/25/2024

 What actually happened?

 Euro 2024 hosts Germany and Spain are tied 1-1 in extra time of their quarterfinal in Stuttgart.
-The match is in the 106th minute when German attacker Jamala Musiala takes a shot, which is blocked by Spanish defender Marc Cucurella's hand.
+The match is in the 106th minute when German attacker Jamala Musiala takes a shot that gets blocked by Spanish defender Marc Cucurella's hand.

 What was the reaction at the time?